0Miles/website/src/assets/articles/works/soku-source-editor.md

 # Soku Source Editor
 ![cover](/assets/images/works/soku-source-editor/cover.jpeg)
-desc: Used for editing the mod source for the SokuLauncher mod store, managing and publishing mods on the source.
+desc: Used for editing the mod source for the SokuLauncher mod center, managing and publishing mods on the source.
 date: 2023-12-26
 ``React`` ``Master CSS`` ``Electron``